The Bankrate promise

 It’s also important to track nonessential spending, which can help you identify areas for reduced spending if you want to save more money each month.

 The 50/30/20 rule can help you budget for fixed and variable expenses.
 It calls for allocating 50 percent of your money to things you need, 30 percent to nonessential things and 20 percent to savings.

 How to save on fixed and variable costs

-If you’re looking for ways to reduce your monthly expenditures, you can do so by reducing your fixed or variable costs – or both.
-Saving money in either category is possible, but the process is usually a bit different.
+If you’re looking for ways to lower your monthly expenditures, start by reducing your fixed or variable costs — or both.
+Saving money in either category is possible, but the process for each can differ.

 On the other hand, some variable expenses are much easier to adjust in a pinch.
-Let’s say an emergency expense comes up and leaves you short on cash for the month.
-It will be difficult to reduce your car or rent payment to make ends meet.
-Bringing down your variable expenses, however, is usually possible.
-For example, you can be more mindful of prices when grocery shopping and avoid spending money on dining out or purchasing items that aren’t necessities.
+If an emergency expense comes up and leaves you short on cash for the month, it can be difficult to reduce fixed expenses like car or rent payments to make ends meet.
+Bringing down variable expenses, however, is usually possible.
+For example, you can trim your grocery bill and avoid dining out or purchasing nonessential items.

-No matter how you spend your money every month, your expenditures will include both fixed and variable expenses.
+No matter how much you spend each month, your expenditures include both fixed and variable expenses.
 Understanding the difference is key to planning your budget and spending your money more wisely.
-By dividing your expenses into fixed and variable categories, you can get a clearer picture of where your funds are being allocated and spot opportunities to reduce costs.
+By dividing your expenses into fixed and variable categories and accounting for all of them in a monthly budget, you can get a clearer picture of where your funds are being allocated and find opportunities to reduce costs.